Clarksville, Tennessee: Founding

-On January 16, 1784, John Armstrong filed notice with the Legislature of North Carolina to create the town of Clarksville, named after General George Rogers Clark.

 Even before it was officially designated a town, lots had been sold.
 In October 1785, Col. Robert Weakley laid off the town of Clarksville for Martin Armstrong and Col. Montgomery, and Weakley had the choice of lots for his services.
 He selected Lot #20 at the northeast corner of Spring and Main Streets.
 The town consisted of 20 'squares' of 140 lots and 44 out lots.
 The original Court House was on Lot #93, on the north side of Franklin Street between Front and Second Street.
 The Public Spring was on Lot #74, on the northeast corner of Spring and Commerce Streets.
 Weakley built the first cabin there in January 1786, and about February or March, Col. Montgomery came there and had a cabin built, which was the second house in Clarksville.

 After an official survey by James Sanders, Clarksville was founded by the North Carolina Legislature on December 29, 1785.
 It was the second town to be founded in the area.
 Armstrong's layout for the town consisted of 12 four-acre (16,000 m2) squares built on the hill overlooking the Cumberland as to protect against floods.
 The primary streets (from north to south) that went east–west were named Jefferson, Washington (now College Street), Franklin, Main, and Commerce Streets.
 North–south streets (from the river eastward) were named Water (now Riverside Drive), Spring, First, Second, and Third Streets.

 The tobacco trade in the area was growing larger every year and in 1789, Montgomery and Martin Armstrong persuaded lawmakers to designate Clarksville as an inspection point for tobacco.

 When Tennessee was founded as a state on June 1, 1796, the area around Clarksville and to the east was named Tennessee County.
 (This county was established in 1788, by North Carolina.)
-Later, Tennessee County would be broken up into modern day Montgomery and Robertson counties, named to honor the men who first opened up the region for settlement.
+Later, Tennessee County was broken up into modern day Montgomery and Robertson counties, named to honor the men who first opened up the region for settlement.